adrian11faudoa/Exercise-Tracker/Readme.md

 Subject:

+# Exercise Tracker

+This is the boilerplate for the Exercise Tracker project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker

 1. You should provide your own project, not the example URL.

 2. You can POST to /api/users with form data username to create a new user.